-A ‘typical’ day (if there is such a thing!)
+A ‘typical’ day as an agile Business Analyst (if there is such a thing!)

-I work in an organisation that is mostly using Scrum, as well as some Kanban methods.
+I work in an organisation that mostly uses Scrum, as well as some Kanban methods.
 The change portfolio I work on includes changes of varying size and complexity across multiple different systems, so I am always busy juggling several different projects.
-As I work as part of the delivery teams, my days vary considerably depending on where we are in the two-week sprint cycle, with Sprint Planning, Product Owner Prioritisation, Impact Assessments and Backlog Refinement featuring either weekly or fortnightly.
+As I work as part of the delivery teams, my days vary considerably depending on where we are in the two-week sprint cycle.
+Sprint Planning, Product Owner Prioritisation, Impact Assessments and Backlog Refinement feature either weekly or fortnightly.

 A typical day might look something like this...